Large-time behaviour for anisotropic stable nonlocal diffusion problems with convection

 \begin{remark} The classical solution provided by Theorem~\ref{lem.ClassicalSolutionsOfReg} is a mild solution of~\eqref{reg} in the sense of semigroups that takes the initial data in an $L_\textup{loc}^p$-sense. \end{remark}

 Since we can also have $1-\frac{1}{N}<q<1$ in~\eqref{reg}, it is not clear if one can obtain classical solutions of~\eqref{reg} in the general case $u_0\geq 0$.
-Note, however, that when $q>1$, classical solutions do exist by Proposition~\ref{prop.propOfRegularizedEquationSmoothness2}.
+Note, however, that when $q>1$ (or when the convection nonlinearity is Lipschitz-regularized), classical solutions do exist by Proposition~\ref{prop.propOfRegularizedEquationSmoothness2}.
 To present a unified theory, we therefore rely on entropy solutions.

 \begin{lemma}[Entropy solutions] Assume~\eqref{u_0as},~\eqref{qas}, and~\eqref{mlas}.
 Then there exists a unique entropy solution $u$ of~\eqref{reg}.
 This solution satisfies: \begin{enumerate}[{\rm (a)}] \item \textup{(Regularity)} For all $p\in[1,\infty)$,